mdagostino00/COP3003-Integration-Project/README.md

 ## Getting Started
-Although our game is not complete, we plan to release it on Steam so others can play and enjoy it just as we have making it.
+Although our game is not complete, we want to release it on Steam so others can play and enjoy it just as we have making it.

 ## Built With